Blog

 To learn more about using post tags in WordPress, see this tutorial:

-How To Configure The WordPress Archives Widget
+Configure Your WordPress Archives Widget

 To complete this tutorial series, we’ll configure the Archives Widget, which is another frequently-used widget.

-Archives Widget
+WordPress Archives Widget

 WordPress Archives Widget settings

-(Archives Widget settings)
+(WordPress Archives Widget settings)

-WordPress Archives widget added to sidebar section
+WordPress Archives widget on sidebar

 WordPress Widgets – Useful Tips

-Here are some additional features worth knowing about WordPress widgets:
+Here are some additional features of WordPress widgets:

 Add ‘Visibility’ Function To Widgets